Accreditation, Regulatory Standing, and Academic Integrity

 - Obtain accreditation from an agency recognized by the U.S. Secretary of Education

-- Adhere to extensive federal reporting, compliance, and evolving political policy mandates
+- Adhere to extensive federal reporting and compliance requirements

-USILACS voluntarily chooses not to participate in Title IV federal aid programs in order to:
+USILACS voluntarily chooses not to participate in Title IV federal aid programs in order to maintain a simple, independent operating model focused on affordability, consistent institutional standards, and direct student support.

 2020 U.S. Department of Education Accreditation Reform